As a property investor, there are several investment property taxes that you need to be aware of.

 Each state offers certain exemptions for paying land tax.
 Generally, however, treating your property as your PPOR makes you elect not to pay land tax.

-You’ll be required to pay investment property tax on any income you receive from your investment property, such as rent, for example.
+You’ll be required to pay investment property tax on any income you receive from your investment property, such as rent.

 The income received from your property is combined with your personal income (such as your wages) and assessed together each financial year.